swift502/EquimercConverter/README.md

 # EquirectangularMercatorConverter

+Single script, readable Python projection converter.

 Converts images between equirectangular to mercator projection.
-Expands the original image to new aspect ratio and fills in missing pixels using nearest sampling.
+Expands the image to new aspect ratio and fills in missing pixels using nearest sampling.

 ### Usage